Trench Run

 “The sound effects seem fitting to the events on screen with funny but brief character moans and screams amidst explosions and the like.”

-“The game is very fast-paced, with explosions all over the place, corpses flying across the map, buildings getting blown up; it's very hectic and hilarious to see.”
+“The game is very fast paced, with explosions all over the place, corpses flying across the map, buildings getting blown up, it's very hectic and hilarious to see.”

-- music3 mentions
+- music6 mentions

 - 67 % positive mentions

-- -67 % neutral mentions
+- 33 % negative mentions

-“There is a bar where you can pick your choice of beer or wine, listen to some of the legitimately good music that the band plays, or hang out in the VIP club which has various bonuses.”
+“There is a bar where you can pick your choice of beer or wine, listen to some legitimately good music that the band plays, or hang out in the VIP club which has various bonuses.”

 “It reflects the light-heartedness of the game, but I wonder if the game had embodied more of a Medal of Honor / epic orchestral type soundtrack if it would have been a little more immersive and less in-your-face all the time.”

-- stability2 mentions
+- stability4 mentions

 - 0 % positive mentions